susam/emacs4cl/README.md

     SLIME REPL.
 Paredit should automatically insert the corresponding `)`.

-  - When we press the <kbd>backspace</kbd> key or <kbd>delete</kbd> key to delete a parenthesis in the SLIME REPL, Paredit fails to keep the parentheses balanced because SLIME interferes with Paredit by grabbing the delete key.
+  - When we type <kbd>backspace</kbd> or <kbd>delete</kbd> to delete a parenthesis in the SLIME REPL, Paredit fails to keep the parentheses balanced because SLIME interferes with Paredit by grabbing the delete key.
 To fix this issue, use the following code:

     ```elisp
     (defun override-slime-del-key ()